AntoineDao/api/web/description.md

 ## 2. Create a sensor grid

 After submitting the models you need to create the sensor grids.
-A sensor grid is a collection of sensors in which the simulation values will be calculated.
+A sensor grid is a collection of sensors at which simulation values will be calculated.
 Each sensor has 6 values.
-The first 3 values represents the location of the sensor and the second 3 values indicate the direction of the sensor.
+The first 3 values represents the X, Y and Z coordinates for the location of the sensor in 3D space.
+The second 3 values indicate the X, Y and Z components of the vector for the direction that the sensor is facing.

 You can submit a [sensor grid](#operation/get_sensor_grids) using **/sensor-grids** endpoint.
 If your grid is valid you will receive a `200 Retrieved` response with the `id` for this grid.
-By now you should know what do you need to do.
+By now, you should know what you need to do.
 Keep the grid `id`!

 ```json
 {